-- Launching a companywide educational campaign: Use the handy educational calendar or pick and choose the fliers, videos and blogs that are most relevant to your group.
+- Launching a companywide educational campaign: Use our oral health and wellness education library to share brochures and videos that are most relevant to your group.
 We're available to consult with you to develop an effective oral health education plan.

 - Those with diabetes are more likely to have gum disease.
 Untreated, gum disease can make it difficult for people with diabetes to stabilize their sugar levels.
 Individuals with diabetes who receive gum disease treatment can see a positive impact on their blood sugar levels.3, 4

 - Pregnant women who maintain good oral health see a positive impact on their health and their baby's health.5, 6

 - Gum disease leads to increased inflammation, which can worsen the complications of kidney disease.
 Treating gum disease reduces inflammation, which can reduce the risk of kidney failure.7

 The clinical and financial advantages of integrating medical and dental.